tinybirdco/zero-to-tinybird/data/readme.md

 -X POST "https://api.tinybird.co/v0/datasources?name=company_info" \
 -d url='https://raw.githubusercontent.com/jimmoffitt/zero-to-tinybird/main/data/stock-symbols.csv'

-# Setting up stream of mock stock price data
+# Setting up real-time stream of mock stock price data

 `stock-price-stream.py` is used to generate an event stream of mock stock price data.
 It reads in the content of the `company-info.csv` file and creates a *sensor object* for each company, including a three-character stock symbol.
 This script then generates new prices for each object and publishes them to a Kafka stream hosted on Confluent Cloud.
 To publish the data, you will need a Confluence Cloud account and a Kafka stream and topic configured.